primitiv/primitiv/python-primitiv/README.md

 $ sudo python3 ./setup.py install
 ```

+You also can use `LIBRARY_PATH` and `CPLUS_INCLUDE_PATH` depending on your environment.

 CUDA is not available in the default settings.
 Please add `--enable-cuda` option
 to all commands above if you want to enable CUDA.